vietstacker/Viettel-Digital-Talent-Program-2022/Practice-1/Vo-Minh-Thien-Long/Ubuntu-Virtual-Machine/README.md

 **5/ Start your Ubuntu virtual machine**

-After installing Ubuntu OS, your Ubuntu virtual machine is ready to use.
+After installing Ubuntu OS, we now have Ubuntu virtual machine.
-Click `Play icon` button to start our virtual machine.
+Open the `Control center`, click the `On/Off icon` to turn on our device.

 <div align="center">
   <img width="1000" src="assets/install-parallels-desktop-8.png" alt="Parallels Desktop installing step 8">